ISG FIT OUT LIMITED

 Dispute resolution process

 The company actively seeks to resolve disputes in a timely manner.
 This process will involve the Accounts Payable team and where necessary the Supply Chain team, Commercial teams and Senior Management.
 A member of the team will contact the supplier to discuss the dispute.
-Supplier relationships, managed more & more in a structured way, ensure we very rarely have the need for formal dispute resolution processes.
+Supplier relationships, managed more and more in a structured way, ensure we very rarely have the need for formal dispute resolution processes.
 If it is not possible to reach an agreement suitable to both parties then other methods of dispute resolution may include but are not limited to adjudication, litigation etc. as determined by the companies’ legal department.
 This is very much seen as a last resort.

 Other payment information